 How Hard is Learning Guitar After Piano?

 Guitar and piano are two drastically different musical instruments.
 The guitar is a string instrument that makes music by plucking the strings and resonating sound in the guitar body.
 On the other hand, the piano is a keyboard instrument that produces sound by a felt-covered hammer striking the strings inside the piano chamber.
-However, you still can leverage your piano knowledge into guitar learning in many ways.
+However, you can still leverage your piano knowledge into guitar learning in many ways.

 Your Piano Experience Helps You to Learn Guitar

 The music theory knowledge you’ve gained from the piano always helps you learn a second or third instrument.
 Of course, it applies to the guitar.
-Being able to see how chord structures worked on a piano makes it easier to apply them to a guitar.
+Being able to see how chord structures work on a piano makes it easier to apply them to a guitar.

-You Already Have the Basic Music Knowlege
+You Already Have the Basic Music Knowledge

 When you start with Piano 101, you have already learned music notations.
 Additionally, you are probably familiar with tempo, rhythm, scales, and key signatures and how they work.
 The knowledge will make learning the guitar a lot simpler.